How to Build a Close Checklist that Sets Your Team Up for Success

 Implement tech solutions

-Tech solutions can further streamline your month-end close by providing tools that make your checklist more efficient.
+Tech solutions can further streamline your financial close by providing tools that make your checklist more efficient.
 The key is introducing solutions that don’t add friction into your process.
-The right tools can integrate into data systems so that automations can sign off on work that is complete or flag if changes have unexpectedly occurred and a task needs to be reexamined.
+The right tools can automatically roll forward your checklist from the previous month to the next month, schedule frequencies and business date due dates so you always have the right checklist for the quarter-end and year-end close, and most importantly uses integrations into your accounting software and financial data systems so that automations can sign off on work - such as journal entries and account reconciliations - that is complete or flag if changes have unexpectedly occurred and a task needs to be reexamined.

 Sterling feels that the accounting team leader sets the tone.
 While some may view a close checklist as micromanaging, she looks at it as dotting your i’s and crossing your t’s.
 It’s making sure close is efficient.
 “I have instilled in my team that updating the close checklist is super important.
 I love going into the checklist and seeing everybody in there — like it's always open on their desktop, and they're actively marking things off.
 Our team knows where we stand.”